mitre-atlas/atlas-website/public/content/ai-security-101.md

 Artificial intelligence (AI) technology is advancing at a rapid rate and adoption is on the rise.
 Once limited only to highly controlled operational environments and use cases, today we see _AI-enabled systems_ &mdash; software systems with one or more AI components &mdash; effectively integrated into a variety of use cases and available to the public.

 _AI security_ can be defined as the tools, strategies, and processes implemented that identify and prevent threats and attacks that could compromise the confidentiality, integrity, or availability of an AI model or AI-enabled system.
 AI security is a critical component of the AI development cycle to ensure safe and consistent performance throughout operation.
-In addition to heightening traditional cybersecurity vulnerabilities, incorporating AI into systems also introduces new threat vectors and vulnerabilities that require a new set of security procedures.
+In additional to the existence of traditional cybersecurity vulnerabilities, incorporating AI into systems also introduces new threat vectors and vulnerabilities that require a new set of security procedures.
 Identifying and mitigating these AI-enabled system vulnerabilities is an integral part of AI security and requires a technical and operational response.

-In this 101, we describe the most common threats to AI-enabled systems and how to design operating models with AI security in mind.
-We discuss realistic threats documented within MITRE ATLAS&trade;,  active research areas in AI security, AI red team and blue team exercises, and risk mitigation throughout the AI model lifecycle.
+In this 101, we describe common threats to AI-enabled systems documented within MITRE ATLAS&trade;,  security and the AI lifecycle, and active research areas.

 #### What are attacks on AI?

 Incorporating AI into a larger system can make the system susceptible to novel attacks that specifically target the AI.
 The techniques that adversaries use to carry out these attacks are distinct from traditional cyber techniques.
 By improving their understanding of these adversarial techniques, teams can work to mitigate the risks associated with AI incorporation.

-To better understand threats the wide range of effective attacks that can be used against to an AI-enabled system, we describe three important concepts that dictate an adversary’s path of attack: AI Access Periods, AI Access Points, and System Knowledge.
+To better understand threats the wide range of effective attacks that can be used against to an AI-enabled system, we describe three important concepts that dictate an adversary’s path of attack: AI Access Time, AI Access Points, and System Knowledge.

-_AI Access Periods_ can be broken into two learning stages, _training_ and _inference_.
+_AI Access Time_ can be broken into two stages, _training_ and _inference_.
 The training stage is a process that includes collecting and processing data, training a model, and validating the model’s performance.
 The end of the training stage and beginning of the inference stage occurs once a model is deployed.
 During the inference stage, users submit queries, and the model responds with predictions, classifications, or generative content known as the outputs (or inferences).

 _AI Access Points_ can either be _digital_ or _physical_.
-The most likely digital access point within an AI-enabled system would be API (application programing interface) access, where the only way to access the model within the system is to send a query and observe a response.
-A physical access point is used when an adversary interacts with data collected in the real world and influences the model’s behavior by physically modifying the data being collected.
+A common digital access point within an AI-enabled system is API (application programing interface) access, where an adversary can interact with the model by sending a query and observing the response.
+A physical access point is used when an adversary interacts with data in the real world and influences the model’s behavior by physically modifying the data collected.

-_System Knowledge_ refers to the amount of information an attacker knows about the ML components of the system.
+_System Knowledge_ refers to the amount of information an adversary knows about the ML components of the system.
 This knowledge can range from white-box, where adversaries have access to the model architecture, model weights and training data, to black-box where access and knowledge is limited to input and output responses during the inference stage (e.g. API access).

+The figure below depicts an example of an AI-enabled system containing a trained AI model and the different types of access time, access points and system knowledge  an adversary could leverage.

 <!-- <figure>
   <div class="v-responsive v-img" style="height: 400px;">
     <img src="/aisec101/pipeline.png"
     class="v-img__img v-img__img--contain"
-    >
+    />
     </div>
     <figcaption class="text-caption text-center">
     Figure 1: Machine learning development pipeline.</figcaption>
 </figure> -->

 The table below provides high-level descriptions of adversarial attacks and their possible effects on AI-enabled systems.
-For a comprehensive list we recommend exploring the full [ATLAS matrix](/matrices/ATLAS).
+For a comprehensive list we recommend exploring the [ATLAS matrix](/matrices/ATLAS).

 | Attack 		        | Overview	|
 | :---			        | :---      |